dynamsoft-docs/capture-vision-docs-server/programming/dotnet/api-reference/utility/image-io.md

 ### SaveToFile

-Saves an image to a file.
+Saves an image to a file in JPEG, PNG, BMP or PDF format.

 ```csharp
 int SaveToFile(ImageData imageData, string path, bool overwrite = true)